Arizona Ames and Other American Portraits by Zane Grey

 Ames is the quintessential Zane Grey hero, blood-brother to most of the protagonists in his Westerns, possessing of a singular morality, an unspoken code of honor, decent and honorable.
 Grey created with his literature a series of American portraiture that is perhaps idealized to fit his vision of the American West, and far removed from the industrial revolution that was changing the landscape before his very eyes.
 Grey was born in 1872, and the changes in American life he experienced by the time his first story was published in 1903 were profound.

 Grey was prolific, and once Riders of the Purple Sage became a best-seller, he was constantly in demand.
 He rarely deviated from his standard formulae and characterizations, but he was skilled at infusing his prose with likable characters, and enough action to keep readers on the edge of their seats.
 He became a celebrity, and his legend grew.
-Zane Grey was a man’s man; a hunter, fisherman, baseball player, film actor, explorer and world traveler.
+Zane Grey was a man’s man; a hunter, fisherman, baseball player, film pioneer, explorer and world traveler.
 He appears to have been always moving, always writing, with fishing being perhaps his favorite activity next to pursuing women.
 The books are amazing: Code of the West, Forlorn River, Knights of the Range, The Light of Western Stars, The Lost Wagon Train, The Man of the Forest, The Mysterious Rider, Raiders of Spanish Peaks, Thunder Mountain, Wildfire and so many more.
 He published over 60 books before his death in 1939.

 Certain of his books stand out as examples of great American fiction, although it is the rare critic who will agree with me.
 Desert of Wheat is a modern tale, set during World War I and published in 1919.
 Grey strikes an anti-union pose with his depiction of the IWW – Industrial Workers of the World – in addition to discussing ethnic prejudice against Germans.
 Later scenes set on the battlefront of France during the war are fully realized, and he keeps his romantic notions intact.
 Desert of Wheat is underrated and quite an accomplishment for a writer best known for his Horse Operas.
 Grey proved that he could write a contemporary novel the equivalent of anything Sinclair Lewis or Theodore Dreiser would produce.